 After exploring the Great Wall, we had lunch and tasted authentic Chinese food, for the first time.
 It was not as satisfying as I thought it would be.

 The following, final, tour for the day was visiting Summer Palace.
 It boasts itself as the best preserved imperial garden in the world and the largest of its kind.
-It was easy to spend a couple of hours at the Summer Palace due to the vast property filled with beautiful gardens, options to go boating on the lake or check out some the promenades, decorated corridors for viewing, and breezeways that led to amazing views and scenery.
+It was easy to spend a couple of hours at the Summer Palace due to the vast property filled with beautiful gardens, options to go boating on the lake or check out some of the promenades, decorated corridors for viewing, and breezeways that led to amazing views and scenery.

 10 HOUR LAYOVER: PART 2